-In a place like Iceland you expect to see plenty of ice when sightseeing, but only the beach at Jokulsarlon has ice littering its pebble shores.
-Jokulsarlon lagoon is a famous attraction in Iceland as every day it fills with icebergs that break away from the adjacent Vatnajökull glacier.
+In a place like Iceland you expect to see plenty of ice when sightseeing, and the beach at Jokulsarlon does have ice littering its pebble shores.
+Jokulsarlon lagoon is a famous attraction in Iceland, as every day it fills with icebergs that break away from the adjacent Vatnajökull glacier.
 Throughout the day, these chunks of ice drift out toward the ocean, with some washing up on the beach by the outlet.
-Also known as Diamond Beach, you can find ice in all shapes and sizes decorating the black beach, which really do sparkle when the sunlight hits them just right.
+Jokulsarlon is also known as Diamond Beach because you can find ice in all shapes and sizes decorating its black beach that sparkles when the sunlight hits it just right.

 5. Glass Beach – California, USA

 As nice as it is to look out across a pristine white sand beach, it’s just as magical to see the multicolored shores of Glass Beach in California.
 Located just down from MacKerricher State Park by the small city of Fort Bragg, Glass Beach is one of the more interesting beaches out there.
 Rather than being a natural creation, Glass Beach had its origins in years of garbage, particularly glass, being dumped by the coast at several local spots.
 Over the years the discarded glass was gradually worn down and smoothed, creating three “Glass Beaches” outside the city, each littered with a kaleidoscope of colored glass.